remaskm/food-ordering-system/README.md

 Launch the app and log in as either a Customer or Admin.

-* **Customers** can browse meals, place orders, pay using their balance, and add feedback.
+* **Customers** can browse meals, place orders, pay using available payment options (including points), and leave feedback.
-* **Admins** can manage meals, view all orders, and access analytics.
+* **Admins** can manage meals, view orders, and access system analytics.

 ### Example workflow for a Customer:

 1. Select meals and quantities.
 2. Submit the order.
-3. Make payment from balance.
+3. Choose a payment method: **cash, credit, or points**.
+4. Receive an order receipt.
-4. Leave feedback with a star rating and comment.
+5. Leave feedback with a star rating and optional comment.

 ## Business Logic Highlights

-* Customers have balances and can only order if meals are available.
+* Customers can only order available meals and must complete payment to finalize orders.
+* Loyalty points are earned with completed orders and can be redeemed on future purchases.
-* Admins have full control over meal inventory and system data.
+* Admins have full control over meal data and visibility.
-* Seasonal meals appear only during their defined season.
+* Seasonal meals are only shown during their defined season.
 * Feedback requires a rating (1–5 stars) and can be edited or deleted.
-* Orders cannot be completed without a valid payment record.
+* Orders require valid payment to transition to the *completed* status.

 ## Project Structure

-* **Forms/** – UI components for login, ordering, admin controls, and feedback.
+* **Forms/** – UI components for login, ordering, admin control, payment, and feedback.
-* **Database/** – SQL scripts to create schema and populate sample data:
+* **Database/** – SQL scripts to create and populate the database:

-   * `schema.sql`: Creates all required tables and relations.
+  * `schema.sql`: Defines tables, relationships, and constraints.
-   * `sample_data.sql`: Inserts sample meals, users, and orders for testing.
+  * `sample_data.sql`: Adds sample meals, users, and orders.
-* **Models/** – Classes representing users, meals, orders, feedback.
+* **Models/** – Class definitions for users, meals, orders, feedback, and more.
-* **Helpers/** – Utility functions and database connection handling.
+* **Helpers/** – Utility methods for database operations and shared logic.

 ## License